terablockchain/terahub/Source/README.md

-### From Ethereum
+### From Ethereum/Binance

-An Ethereum user sends tokens to a special smart contract that stores the token type, amount, and number of the recipient's Tera account.
+An Eth user sends tokens to a special smart contract that stores the token type, amount, and number of the recipient's Tera account.
 The commission for the transaction of the Ether blockchain is at the expense of the initiator.

 When receiving tokens for an Ethereum smart contract, the validators send a transaction about this event to the Tera blockchain in the form of a call to a specific smart contract method.